 Leiomyoma of the breast

-A leiomyoma is a benign tumor of smooth muscle cells (‘leio‘ means ‘smooth‘, ‘myo‘ means ‘muscle’ and ‘oma‘ means ‘tumor‘).
-It is a benign lesion, which can occur in various places in the body, and very rarely occurs in the breast.
+A leiomyoma is a benign tumor of smooth muscle cells.
+Indeed, let’s have a little latin, so, ‘leio‘ means ‘smooth’ ‘myo‘ means ‘muscle’ and ‘oma‘ means ‘tumor’.
+So, the description is in the name really.

 Typically, a breast leiomyoma will either develop from smooth muscle cells in the breast duct lining, or from smooth muscle elements of blood vessels.
-Leiomyomas are neither malignant nor premalignant, and more of an inconvenience than anything else.
+Happily, these tumors are neither malignant nor premalignant, and are more of an inconvenience than anything else.

-Visit our new, more up-to-date page on Leiomyoma.
+Visit our new, more up-to-date page on Leiomyoma

-Slightly more common in women than men
+Slightly more Common in Women than Men

 These types of tumors tend to occur in the subareolar region (below the nipple), and for no known reason, they tend to occur most often in the right breast.

-Breast Vascular leiomyoma (angioleiomyoma), and ‘cutaneous‘ leiomyomas
+Breast Vascular leiomyoma (angioleiomyoma) and ‘cutaneous’ Leiomyomas

-Howevever, the formation of a leiomyoma within the dermis (in any region of the body) it might be referred to as a ‘cutaneous’ leiomyomas.
+Howevever, the formation of a leiomyoma within the dermis in any region of the body, is a ‘cutaneous’ leiomyomas.
 These cutaneous (‘relating to the skin’) tumors tend to be very small, and often occur in groups or multiples, and are more likely to be superficial and palpable.

 Pathological features of breast leiomyoma

 So these tumors tend to display bundles of ‘spindle-like’ cells with ‘blunt’ nuclei.
-The cytoplasm of leiomyomas is highly eosinophilic (stains readily for protein-sensing dyes), and stain positive for vementin, desmin, and especially smooth-muscle-specific actin.
+The cytoplasm is highly eosinophilic (stains readily for protein-sensing dyes), and stain positive for vementin, desmin, and especially smooth-muscle-specific actin.

 Treatment and management of breast leiomyoma

 If the tumor is not causing any problems, it might be left alone.
-Otherwise, it will usually be surgically excised.
-There is also some evidence to suggest that tamoxifen therapy (a chemical often used to treat various cancers) can cause leiomyomas in the breast to grow quickly and enlarge.
+Otherwise, treatment may involve a surgical excision.
+There is also some evidence to suggest that tamoxifen therapy (a chemical often used to treat various cancers) can cause these breast tumors to grow quickly and enlarge.